-Self Myofascial Release techniques and deep tissue massage are considered “alternative medicine” and you’ll find people online “debunking” it as quackery… so here’s some welcome new science for people like me who can’t live without it.
+Myofascial release and deep tissue massage are considered ""alternative medicine""and you'll find people online ""debunking"" it as quackery... so here's some welcome new science for people like me who can't live without it.

 Recently, The Journal of the American Osteopathic Association (JAOA) published an article by Manal Zein-Hammoud, PhD and Paul R. Standley, PhD entitled “Modeled Osteopathic Manipulative Treatments: A Review of their in Vitro Effects on Fibroblast Tissue Preparations.”
-A lengthy title for a potentially groundbreaking bit of science to support the little understood myofascial release techniques.
+A lengthy title for a potentially groundbreaking bit of science to support the little understood technique of myofascial release.

 To understand myofascial release, we must first understand fascia.
 In keeping this “science lite,” imagine a very strong dew-covered spider web encircling a shrub.
 And between the gaps in the threads is a clear gel, rather than air.
 If you can picture this, then you’re on your way to understanding fascia.
 This three-dimensional complex matrix threads itself throughout our body, surrounding our muscles, organs, nerves, bones, blood vessels and even our cells.
 Everything is held together and in place by fascia.
 It is impressively flexible and infinitely adaptable.